jedi4ever/veewee/README.md

 - veewee as a standalone tool tool if you don't use virtualbox,vagrant
 - postinstall scripts can now be toggle with --include and --exclude

-Caveat: it's functional but not as polished as the previous version.
+Caveat: it's alpha-functional but not as polished as the previous version.
 But I'm sure with your help this won't take long.

 My apologies for all the pull-requests to the previous version that will not be merged automatically.
 I'm focusing more on get this version stable and will incorporate the ideas later (some already are)

-# The current state of the github is highly unstable, use the 'veewee' gem to use the latest stable version

 ---
 **VeeWee:** the tool to easily build vagrant base boxes or kvm,virtualbox and fusion images